 Land in the hydraulic categories flood fringe, flood storage and floodway will generally make up the visible floodplain, whilst overland flow paths feed into the floodplain.
 Consequently, the characteristics of overland flow paths are considered separately from other flood categories and are not detailed in Figure BH below.

-A flood certificate may also identify land as 'minimal risk flood prone land' where only minimal impacts are anticipated, or as 'flood prone land subject to further investigation' when Council does not hold detailed flood information.
+A flood certificate may also identify land as 'minimal risk flood prone land' where only minimal impacts are anticipated.
 The requirements that apply to these categories are detailed in this Part.

 Figure BG: Flood categories